-On February 2, 2010, the Pre-Merger Agreement was further amended to change the nature of the transaction from a consolidation to a merger under the BVI Act.
+On February 2, 2010, the Pre-Merger Agreement was further amended to change the nature of the transaction from a consolidation to a merger under the BVI Act (the "Third Amending Agreement").
 In addition, Talon agreed to extend the deadline for completion of conditions precedent under the Pre-Merger Agreement to March 29, 2010.
-A final housekeeping amendment to the Pre-Merger Agreement was made on March 19, 2010 such that the Effective Date would be the date on which the Registrar of Corporate Affairs in the British Virgin Islands delivered the Certificate of Merger in connection with the Saber Merger.
+A final housekeeping amendment to the Pre-Merger Agreement was made on March 19, 2010 such that the Effective Date would be the date on which the Registrar of Corporate Affairs in the British Virgin Islands delivered the Certificate of Merger in connection with the Saber Merger (the "Fourth Amending Agreement").